Jedrzej1940518/Sorting_Algorithm_Visualiser/README.md

 # Sorting_Algorithm_Visualiser

-Sorting_Algorithm_Visualiser with a built in interpretter
+(S)orting_(A)lgorithm_(V)isualiser with a built in interpretter

+Interpretter Folder contains a skeleton that was used to implement the interpretter into SAV.

+The finished interpretter is built in into SAV.

+Consult the documentation to learn more about the interpretter.